ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Method

 {\bf Inference\quad} As a zero-shot method, no training takes place.
 At inference time one optimizes the problem in \cref{eq:loss}, which we denote as $p(x_{i+1}|C_i)$, by conducting five steps of gradient descent, i.e.,

 This update rule is simplified for brevity.
+With each newly-generated token, the optimization is re-done.
 In our implementation, the gradients are normalized with Euclidean normalization before each step, separately for each transformer layer.
 We set the learning rate $\alpha$ to 0.3.

 {\bf Beam search\quad} The byte-level tokenizer used employs 256 bytes of base tokens to represent every word in existence~\cite{radford2019language}.
 Any word can also be split into more than one subwords, e.g., the word `zebra' is tokenized as `zeb' and `ra'.
 As a result, we found that images of zebras are described as striped animals, since the token `zeb' is not picked.
 Beam search inference helps solve this problem by enabling the search to be conducted in a less myopic way.